NVIDIA/aistore/README.md

 ## Installing from release binaries

-Generally, AIStore (cluster) requires at least some sort of [deployment](/deploy#contents) procedure.
+Generally, AIS (cluster) requires at least some sort of [deployment](/deploy#contents) procedure.
 There are standalone binaries, though, that can be [built](Makefile) from source or installed directly from GitHub:

 ```console
 $ ./scripts/install_from_binaries.sh --help